Welandagrisols/LitteForestJ/WEBSITE_INTEGRATION_GUIDE.md

 This guide explains how to integrate your Little Forest website (https://littleforest.onrender.com/) with your Replit nursery management app.

-## Step 1: Get Your Replit App URL
+## Step 1: Your API URL

-Your Replit app URL will be: `https://[your-repl-name].replit.app`
+Your nursery management API is deployed at: `https://litteforest.vercel.app`

 ## Step 2: Website Integration Code